Church on the Rock, Wasilla, Alaska

 ABOUT THE HOLY SPIRIT

 The Holy Spirit is equal with the Father and the Son as God.
 He is present in the world to make humanity aware of their need for Jesus Christ.
-He also resides in every Christian from the moment of salvation.
-He provides the Christian with power for living, understanding of spiritual truth, and guidance in doing what is right.
-The Christian seeks to live under the Holy Spirits control daily. - 2 Cor 3:17; Jn 14:16-17; 16:7-13; Acts 1:8; 1 Cor 2:12; 3:16; Eph 1:13; Gal 5:25
+Through the power of the Holy Spirit we are spiritually “made alive” again.
+He resides in every Christian from the moment of salvation.
+He provides the Christian with power for living, understanding of spiritual truth, comfort in trials, and guidance in doing what is right.
+The Christian is to live daily under the direction and guidance of the Holy Spirit. - 2 Cor 3:17; Jn 14:16-17; 16:7-13; Acts 1:8; 1 Cor 2:12; 3:16; Eph 1:13; Gal 5:25

 1Impact-Initiative-Banner